 The Best Way to Shore up Your Excavation Safety

-When it comes to excavation, three main attributes define a competent person:
+There are three main attributes defining a competent person:

-- Hazard Recognition – a competent person can identify existing and predictable hazards in the surroundings or working conditions that might be dangerous to employees.
+- Hazard Recognition—identifies existing and predictable hazards in the surroundings or working conditions that might be dangerous to employees

-- Task-Specific Knowledge – a competent person understands soil types and protective systems.
+- Task-Specific Knowledge—understands soil types and protective systems

-- Able to Stop Work – a competent person is authorized to protect employees by stopping work until a hazard or dangerous condition can be corrected.
+- Able to Stop Work—authorized to protect employees by stopping work until a hazard or dangerous condition can be corrected.

 In addition to conducting site inspections, the competent person is responsible for: